 As well, the purchase agreement included contingent consideration of additional payments to the seller based on the achievement of certain future performance targets of Marley Drug.
 The first contingent consideration ("One Year Payment") is based on a one-year revenue target up to USD\$1.7 million based on Marley Drugs' historical revenues.
 The second contingent consideration ("Earn Out Payments") is based on certain revenue milestone targets over a two-year period within Marley Drug.
 The contingent consideration period commences on the successful transfer of all licenses, unless it is triggered early by the seller.
-The One-Year Payment has been recorded within current portion of contingent consideration on the statement of financial position with an estimated fair value of \$1,922.
-The Earn Out Payments have been recorded within contingent consideration on the statement of financial position with an estimated fair value of \$1,922.
-The Earn Out Payments have been recorded within contingent consideration on the statement of financial position with an estimated fair value of \$1,922.
-The Earn Out Payments have been recorded within contingent consideration on the statement of financial position with an estimated fair value of \$1.
+The One-Year Payment on the date of acquisition had been recorded within current portion of contingent consideration on the statement of financial position with an estimated fair value of \$1,922.
+The Earn Out Payments had been recorded within contingent consideration on the statement of financial position with an estimated fair value of \$51.
 The fair value of the contingent consideration was estimated using probability weighted scenarios and a discount rate of 12%.